Given their name, you probably believe that bed bugs primarily reside in bedrooms.

 Then go further and inspect your mattress and box spring, making sure to look around crevices, seams, and underneath the mattress tag.

-If you do suspect bed bugs invaded your bed, consider getting special mattress encasements.
+If you do suspect bed bugs invaded your bed, consider purchasing a special mattress encasement.

 2. Observe Walls and Baseboards